 Also helpful are interventions that reduce stress and anxiety; for example, stress management classes, assertiveness training, counseling, and reducing intake of alcohol, street drugs, and caffeine.

-If you think you may have NS-RED, before you try self-help, talk to your physician and ask for a referral to a sleep-disorders treatment center.
-You especially need to talk to your doctor if you are taking, or have taken, the sleep medication Ambien.
+• If you think you may have NS-RED, talk to your physician and ask for a referral to a sleep-disorders treatment center.
 Help is available.
 Take advantage of it.